CaoAssignments/guides/jdk17.md

         /usr/libexec/java_home -V

     This will list out all installed versions of Java.
-Find the version 17.x.x.x and copy the code to set the JAVA_HOME environment variable:
+Find the version code 17.x.x.x.

+    Run `nano ~/.zshrc`.
+This will open or create a ZSH config file (if it didn't already exist).
+Inside, using the version code 17.x.x.x, add the following line to the file:

-        export JAVA_HOME=`/usr/libexec/java_home -v 17.x.x.x
+        export JAVA_HOME=`/usr/libexec/java_home -v 17.x.x.x`

+    Exit the file with `^X` and hit `Enter` to save.

-    Rerun `java -version` to verify that the version is now Java 17.x.x.x.
+    In a **new terminal window**, run `java -version` to verify that the version is now Java 17.x.x.x.

 ### For Windows